 |FOX RIVER AT APPLETON, WI|

-Cited gauge is 8 miles upstream in Appleton, with locks and dams regulating flow.
-Always check KU website (link on "Flow Info" tab) for daily flow info.
+Cited gauge is 8 miles upstream in Appleton, with locks and dams regulating flow. **Always check KU website (link in description) for daily flow info.**

 |Fox [WI]||"Dave the Wave" enjoying a medium level surt - left channel below the dam||n/a||Carla Miner|